Ugliness is often a question of point of view. What looks like a lost cause for some, others see as a raw diamond.

 A return on investment will be impossible for the investor.

-How to Market to Fixer Upper Buyers
+How to Market a Fixer Upper House to Buyers

 Provided you have a non-discardable property, to increase the likelihood of reaching the above types of fixer upper buyers, you also want to determine which marketing methods and marketing channels would be most effective.